 Valor Service Dogs

 Valor Service Dogs is a 501c3 tax-exempt nonprofit organization that helps post-9/11 wounded veterans regain their independence, return to civilian life, and maintain successful partnerships through the training and placing of mobility assistance and PTSD service dogs.
 In addition to aiding their veterans in community reintegration, both physically and psychologically, Valor Service Dogs brings awareness and education to the public on service dogs, their training, and the laws that allow service dogs to be active members of society.

 USO Metropolitan Washington

 The USO was founded in preparation for World War II by national leaders who understood that maintaining high morale in a fighting force is vital to a nation’s military success.
 Over time, the USO has become the vital bridge between Americans and their military service members.
 The USO is a family of volunteers, sustained by the charitable contributions of millions of generous Americans.
-We are united in our commitment to support America’s service members by keeping them connected to the people, places and things they love.
-We do this through countless acts of caring, comfort, connection and support.
-Our work is America’s most powerful expression of gratitude to the men and women who secure our nation’s freedoms.
+The USO is united in its commitment to support America’s service members by keeping them connected to the people, places, and things they love.
+The USO does this through countless acts of caring, comfort, connection, and support.
+Its work is America’s most powerful expression of gratitude to the men and women who secure our nation’s freedoms.